-- User should also be able to create new items at any position.
+- Users should also be able to create new items at any position.

-- User should sort items by moving an item from original position to any other position.
+- Users should sort items by moving an item from the original position to any other position.

 - Manually calculate the area of newly added item to place it at position 2 (adjusting width, height, x, y)

 - Shift next components at position 3, 4, 5 to bottom (increase there y positions as much as the height of newly created item)